Accessibility

 <label for="pw">Password (min.
 8 characters)</label><input type="password" id="pw">

-A third method that can be use to include instructional information from outside of the label.
+A third method that can be used to include instructional information from outside of the label.
 When using this method, we need the aria-describedby attribute to make explicit the relationship between the instructions and the control.

 <label for="birthday">Expiration date:</label>